amcginlay/ops-manager-automation-cc/README.md

 ## Build the pipeline

-Create a `private.yml` to contain your secrets:
+Create a `private.yml` to contain the secrets required by `pipeline.yml`:

 ```bash
 cat > ~/private.yml << EOF